achmad-dev/express-ddd/README.md

 minikube service app --url
 ```

-then you can test this service by useing curl or postman with the url
+then you can test this service by using curl or postman with the url